Scouting for Food

 Each night children and families go to bed hungry.
 A Scout who helps those in need will develop kindness, compassion and a lifetime need to make a difference in the world.

-In Clark County and Cowlitz County, Washington, the entire community gathers to this one-day event called Walk n’ Knock.
+In Clark County and Cowlitz County, Washington, the entire community gathers for a Walk and Knock.
 Here the newspaper distributes the bags and Scouts and community members go door to door asking for donations of food. http://walkandknock.org/

-Online Form for Segments!
 Scouts receive a Scouting for Food segment for participating.
 Click the link above to submit your Scouting for Food segment request online.
 Segments will be mailed to the main contact provided.
+You may also submit a paper form to the Council office.

 - Diapers (all sizes)